inkOfPixel/inkofpixel.com/_site/posts/magento-vs-shopify.md

-      Magento and Shopify have two completely different philosophies: Magento aims to offer a platform as customizable as possible, leaving the final choice about functionalities to developers, while Shopify aims to provide the smoothest possible experience for merchants, with sensible defaults and tips on how to obtain higher performance from the e-commerce.
+      Magento and Shopify have two completely different philosophies: Magento offers a platform as customizable as possible, leaving the final choice about functionalities to developers, while Shopify aims to provide the smoothest possible experience for merchants, with sensible defaults and tips on how to obtain higher performance from the e-commerce.